FREQUENTLY ASKED QUESTIONS

 Yes, on several occasions.
 Once when some friends and I were bivouacking in the bush one night when I was around 12 years old.
 We saw a stationary light that appeared to be nothing more than a star, suddenly move across the sky and stop once more.
 It traveled from one side of the night sky to the other in a matter of moments.
 Then many years later, my wife and I saw a UFO when we were vacationing in Mexico.
 We had two more experiences at home in Calgary, both of which we reported to MUFON.

 A lot.
-The first draft was only about 80,000 words, but I kept adding to it, until it grew to 150,000 words.
+The first draft of book one was only about 80,000 words, but I kept adding to it, until it grew to 150,000 words.
 I hired a professional editor to help me with it, and I managed to pare it down to 115,000 words.
 They say as a writer, you should be prepared to kill your darlings – well I committed genocide!
 I had a flyby of the Nautilus, describing the exterior of the ship that I edited out, I had a much longer conversation between Scarecrow and Hicks, much more interaction between Scarecrow and Lieutenant Vickers, as well as a lot of detail about the alien's interaction with humanity in the early years of the UFO phenomenon.
 Much of it had to go, because it didn’t move the story forward.
+The other two books suffered the same fate, but I've kept everything in a separate file.

 Do you hide any secrets in your books that only a few people will find?